epa058/Lichtenberg-Figures/README.md

 #### Q: Why did you start this project?

-A: Because my CV is only half a page long.
+A: Because I thought it was cool.
+Why do people do anything?

 #### Q: Your figures don't really look like Lichtenberg figures...

-A: Your face doesn't really look like a face.
-Whatever dude.
-I'm working on it.
+A: I'm working on it :(

+#### Q: Have you thought about implementing diffu-

+A: Yes I've thought about diffusion-limited aggregation.
+It's like the first thing you see when you Google "Lichtenberg figure simulations."
+I don't like it; it's not what I'm going for.

 ## Feedback

-If you have any feedback, don't reach out to me.
-I don't want to hear it.
-But here's my email: epa058@gmail.com
+If you have any feedback, I'd like to hear it!.
+Here's my email: epa058@gmail.com